harvestwhisperer/hm64-decomp/README.md

 ## Progress

-Currently, 60% of the 1452 game functions have been decompiled, and most library functions have been identified.
+Currently, 60% of the 1452 game functions have been decompiled, and all library functions have been identified.

 ## Asset extraction